The Iowa labor law guide

 16- and 17-year-old minors

-When school is not in session, minors may work 8 hours a day and 40 hours a workweek.
+When school is not in session, they may work up to 8 hours per day and 40 hours per week.

 Leave Requirements